bmm146/surveyup/README.md

 `load_namcs_data`: Loads NAMCS data directly from NAMCS and merges the datasets for use in survey analysis.

 `create_survey_tables_and_ci`: Generates survey tables with confidence intervals for continuous and categorical variables, facilitating weighted survey analysis.
+This functions generates all levels for categorical variables to avoid duplicate lines of codes.